 Ordinary isn’t in the dictionary of this restaurant.
-They serve international menu and you can accompany your meal with their wine offerings.
-The ambiance of the restaurant is friendly and each meal served is definitely Instagram-worthy.
+They serve an international menu, and you can accompany your meal with their wine offerings.
+The ambiance of the restaurant is friendly, and each meal served is definitely Instagram-worthy.

 Location: Babak, Kaputian Highway, Samal Island

 The simplicity of Island Kopi makes it homey and inviting.
-You’ll be greeted with colorful monoblock chairs when you enter the premises and they cover their monoblock tables with a bright placemat.
-Their servings are huge at an inexpensive price.
+You’ll be greeted with colorful monoblock chairs when you enter the premises, and they cover their monoblock tables with a bright placemat.
+Their servings are enormous at a low price.